 First, then, ours is a time of great social change.
-The relation of man to nature has been transformed by the discoveries of natural science, the flood of inventions, the know-how of technicians, the enterprise of industrialists, business men, financiers.
-Earlier ways of living have been disrupted by urbanism, increasing longevity, a population explosion, built-in obsolescence, mobility, detached and functional relations between persons, universal, prolonged and continuing education, instantaneous information, increasing leisure and travel, and perpetually available entertainment.
-There is a distinctive meaning conveyed by the phrase, modern living.
-It connotes a varying set of more or less established innovations in the family and in manners, in society and in education, in the state and in the law, in the economy and in technology, in the churches and the sects.
-The older one is, the more lively one's memory, the more easily will one recall the many manners in which our way of living has changed in the course of the present century.
+The relation of man to nature has been transformed by the discoveries of natural science, the flood of inventions, the know-how of technicians, the enterprise of industrialists. traders, financiers.
+Earlier ways of living a have been disrupted by urbanism, increasing longevity, a population explosion, built-in obsolescence, mobility, detached and functional relations between persons, universal, prolonged and continuing education, instantaneous information, increasing leisure and traviel, and perpetually available entertainment.
+There is a distinctive meaning conveyed by the phrase madern life living , modern living. connotes a varying set of more or less established innovations in the family and in manners, in society and in education, in the state and in the law, in the economy and in technology, in the churches and the poter sects.
+The older one is, recall the many ways, in which our way of living has changed in the course of the present century.

-But besides a way of living, the social, there is also the cultural, and by the "cultural" I would denote the meaning we find in our way of life, the value we place upon it, or, again, the things we find meaningless, stupid, wicked, horrid, atrocious, disastrous.
-In its immediacy the cultural is the meaning already present in the dream before it is interpreted, the meaning in a work of art before it is articulated by the critic, the endless shades of meaning in everyday speech, the intersubjective meanings of smile and frown, tone and gesture, evasion and silence, the passionate meanings of love and hatred, of high achievement and wrathful destruction.
+But besides a way of living, the social, there is also the cultural, and by the "cultural" I would denote the meaning we find in our way of life, the value we place upon it or, again, the things we find meaningless, stupid, wicked, horrid, atrocious, disastrous.
+In its immediacy the cultural is the meaning already present in the dream before it is interpreted, the meaning in work of se art before it is articulated by the critic, the endless shades of meaning in everyday speech, the intersubjective meanings of smile and frown , tone and gesture, evasion and silence, the passionate meanings of love and hatred, of high achievement and wrathful destruction.
 But besides the meaning and value immediately intuited, felt, spoken, acted out, there is to any advanced culture a superstructure.
-To art and literature there are added criticism.
-To artisans and craftsmen there are added inventors and technicians.
+To art and literature there are added critic ism.
+To artisans and craftsmen there are added inventions and technicians.
 To common sense there is added science.
-To the proverbs of wise men there are added the reflections of philosophers.
-Industry and commerce are complicated by economics, togetherness by sociology, the state by political theory, the law by jurisprudence, man's body by medicine and his mind by psychiatry, schools by educational theories, and religions by theologies.
-Besides the meanings and values immanent in everyday living there is an enormous process in which meanings are elaborated and values are discerned in a far more reflective, deliberate, critical fashion.
+To the proverbs of wise men there are the reflections of philosophers. have the teachest down and the street of the street

+Industry and commerce are complicated by economics, ogetherness by sociology, the state by political theory, the law by jurisprudence, man's body by medicine and his mind by psychiatry, schools by educational theories, and religions by theologies.
+Besides the meanings and values immanent in everyday living there is an enormous process by more reflective, deliberate, critical elaboration of manings and discomment of values.